We provide assistance with transport to sixth form or college to students who meet our eligibility criteria.

 In this case, we will only be able to offer you a mileage allowance and you would be expected to make your own travel arrangements.
 Our standard rate for a mileage allowance is 20p per mile and we will reimburse you for one return journey per day.

-Students who are eligible will be issued with a bus pass, from the nearest available pick up point, allowing them to make journeys from home to sixth form or college and back at the beginning and end of the sixth form or college day.
+Students who qualify to assistance under the post-16 transport policy will normally be issued with a bus pass, from the nearest available pick up point, allowing them to make journeys from home to sixth form or college and back at the beginning and end of the sixth form or college day.

 We allocate transport using the most cost-effective service available.
 This will often be one of our contracted school bus services.
 Such buses normally arrive and leave at the start and end of the designated school or college day in order to cater for all students.
 If your timetable ends early or late on a particular day you will not be provided with an alternative travel permit and it will be your responsibility to make arrangements for getting from sixth form or college on these occasions.